-Mitigation Techniques of Side Channel Attacks
+Mitigation Techniques of Side Channel Attacks in Homomorphic Encryption

 What are Side-Channel Attacks?

 A side-channel attack, also known as a sidebar attack or an implementation attack, is a security breach that gathers information either from the system’s execution process or by process manipulation.
 These attacks are based on observing and analyzing the physical behavior of encryption systems during cryptographic operations.
-These attacks aim to extrude sensitive information, including cryptographic keys, by measuring simultaneous hardware emissions.
+These attacks aim to extract sensitive information, including cryptographic keys, by measuring simultaneous hardware emissions.
 It can occur in electromagnetic, acoustic, power, optical, timing, memory cache, hardware-related, and other ways.
-For example, an attacker can measure the device power consumption engaged in encryption or decryption processes.
+For example, an attacker can measure the device’s power consumption engaged in encryption or decryption processes.
 Thus, it can leverage statistical techniques to deduce the secret key or plaintext.
 Alternatively, an attacker can introduce faults or errors in the encryption system by manipulating the voltage, temperature, or clock frequency.
 Thus, it can exploit the resulting anomalies to reveal the secret information.

-Figure 1: Prominent types of side-channel attacks
+Prominent types of side-channel attacks

-Significance of Mitigation Techniques of Side-Channel Attacks
+Mitigation Techniques for Side-Channel Attacks

 The figure below discloses some of the prominent countermeasures against the side-channel attacks.
 They are using constant-time algorithms, injecting noise, partitioning time and hardware, performing regular security audits, masking, and blinding, temporal desynchronization, isolating processes and virtual machines, countermeasures for power and electromagnetic radiation analysis, employing white-box cryptography, implementing differential power analysis (DPA) resistance, randomizing operations, implementing secure hardware designs, using side-channel-resistant implementations, circuit redesigning, integrating real-world testing and others.

-Figure 2: Prominent mitigation techniques for side-channel attack
+Some prominent mitigation techniques for side-channel attack

 Key mitigation techniques are explained below in brief: